glours/extensions/docs/DESIGN.md

 already served by the daemon; collision fails startup rather than shadowing the existing service.

-These services use the raw gRPC endpoint beside the daemon's own gRPC services.
+The embedding application chooses the gRPC endpoint used for publication; the framework does not create a Docker API endpoint.
-Authorization plugins gate the REST API, not this endpoint; an exposed service must enforce any access control it needs.
+An exposed service must enforce any access control it needs.
+In a Moby integration, REST authorization plugins must not be assumed to protect a separate gRPC endpoint.

 ## Separate-process protocol